 What do GoCardless customers need to do in preparation for SCA?

-For payments collected using GoCardless, no action is needed before or after the 14 September 2019 deadline, because, ‘paperless’ Direct Debit mandates are not subject to SCA.
+For payments collected using GoCardless, no action is needed before or after SCA comes into force, because ‘paperless’ Direct Debit mandates are not subject to SCA.

 However, if GoCardless is only one part of your payment mix, you should consult your other PSPs to see what changes will be required to prepare your other payment methods for SCA requirements.